statikbe/laravel-filament-flexible-content-blocks/README.md

 If you want to customise these component views, you can [publish the views](#installation).

+You can use the SEO library of your preference to render the SEO tags on the page, e.g. with [`artesaos/seotools`](https://github.com/artesaos/seotools).

 ## Blocks

 To build your content, the package provides the default blocks listed below.